 J3.
 Dogs entered for competition MUST be tattooed or micro-chipped (it will be the owner/handlers responsibility to provide a suitable microchip scanner in this instance).
 It is the Trial Manager’s responsibility to ensure compliance.

 J4.
 Training on the Trials Helpers on the Trials field during the period of the Trial is at the discretion of the Trials Manager or the Judge.

 J5.
 Training on the Trials field at ALL events will be controlled by the Trials Manager and dogs will be allowed only with a loose fitting chain collar.

 J6.
-Only fully paid up members (see rule C4) of the GSDL-WDG or member of any other WUSV/FCI member club will be eligible to enter GSDL-WDG trials.
+Only handlers who have been fully paid up members (see rule C4) of the GSDL-WDG for at least 3 months or is a member of any other WUSV/FCI member club will be eligible to enter GSDL-WDG trials.
 It is not necessary for spectators at Trials or Seminars to be members of the GSD League of Great Britain.

 J7.
 Non GSDL-WDG handlers may enter although they may be subject to an entry fee increased by 50% of the advertised entry fee.

 J8.
 Helpers must not wear metal studded footwear when working in Trials.